Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Computing optimal outcomes

-\begin{theorem} In networks with default costs, the following problems are NP-hard: \begin{enumerate}[label=\emph{\alph*})] \item Compute an edge set whose removal ensures systemic solvency and maximizes systemic liquidity. \item Compute an edge set whose removal ensures systemic solvency and minimizes the amount of deleted liabilities. \item Compute an edge set whose removal guarantees that a given agent is no longer in default and minimizes the amount of deleted liabilities. \end{enumerate} \end{theorem} \begin{proof} The proof for all these claims relies on a reduction from the \textsc{Subset Sum} problem, where the input consists of a set $X$ of integers $\{x_1, x_2, \dots, x_k\}$ and a target $t$ and the question is whether there exists a subset $X'\subseteq X$ such that $\sum_{i \in X}{x_i} = t$.
+\item Compute an edge set whose removal ensures systemic solvency and minimizes the amount of deleted liabilities. \item Compute an edge set whose removal guarantees that a given agent is no longer in default and minimizes the amount of deleted liabilities. \end{enumerate} \end{theorem} \begin{proof} The proof for all these claims relies on a reduction from the \textsc{Subset Sum} problem, where the input consists of a set $X$ of integers $\{x_1, x_2, \dots, x_k\}$ and a target $t$ and the question is whether there exists a subset $X'\subseteq X$ such that $\sum_{i \in X}{x_i} = t$.
 Given an instance $\mathcal{I}$ of \textsc{Subset Sum}, we construct an instance $\mathcal{I}'$ by adding an agent $v_i$ for each integer $x_i$, adding an extra agent $v_0$ having $e_0 = t$ and setting the liability of $v_0$ to $v_i$ to be equal to $x_i$; see also Figure~\ref{hardness systemic solvent}.

 Since $v_0$ is in default, the goal becomes to remove an edge set so that the remaining liability of $v_0$ is at most $t$.
 Whenever instance $\mathcal{I}$ is a yes-instance for \textsc{Subset Sum} admitting a solution $X'$, we remove edges from $v_0$ to agents corresponding to integers not in $X'$.
 Then, $v_0$ is solvent and the systemic liquidity equals $t$.
 Otherwise, if $\mathcal{I}$ is a no-instance, no edge set removal that leaves $v_0$ solvent can lead to systemic liquidity of (at least) $t$. \end{proof}